AMERICAN ACADEMY IN PRAGUE

 We believe it is crucial that our students have easy access to a wide variety of knowledge, including subjects not typically taught at schools.
 Outside of our core curriculum requirements, students are encouraged to identify and focus on what they find most interesting.

-• 12 credits of English Communications including English 9: Foundations of Literature and Compositions (required course)
+• 12 credits of English Communications and Compositions (required course)

 • 9 credits of Mathematics including Algebra I, Algebra II and Geometry (required courses)